James Cook(1728-1779), Circumnavigator

-The son of a Yorkshire labourer, Captain James Cook learned seamanship on small East Coast trading boats.
-Described as 'a good mathematician and very expert in his business', he was chosen to command the Royal Navy ship the Endeavour in 1768, despite being an officer of a lower rank.
-Cook is most famous for charting the coasts of New Zealand, the east coast of Australia and the Pacific coast of North America.
-While on his third voyage to the Pacific, between 1776 and 1779, he was killed in an attack by Hawaiian natives who had previously worshipped him as a god.
+The son of a Yorkshire labourer, Captain Cook honed his navigation skills on small trading boats sailing from Whitby.
+Described as 'a good mathematician and very expert in his business', he was chosen to command the Royal Navy ship the Endeavour in 1768, despite being a lower-ranking officer.
+This was the first of three important voyages of discovery to the Pacific - charting land, sea and stars.
+He is most famous for charting the coasts of New Zealand, the Pacific coast of North America and the east coast of Australia, where he was the first British captain to land.
+On his third voyage to the Pacific, from 1776 to 1779, he was killed in an attack by Hawaiian natives who had previously worshipped him as a god.

 by James Barry